 Discover how Sherman College has achieved these objectives, and so much more, through the Tom and Mae Bahan library and online catalog.
 Accessible on campus and online, the library is dedicated to fostering student confidence, academic success, and career readiness.

 Here are just three of the many resources you’ll find at the library when you stop by for a visit, whether in person or online.

 1. Visual Resources & Interactive Tools for Learning Anatomy

-Take the study of anatomy, for example, which requires students to identify and understand each of the body’s structures, systems, organs, bones, etc. When you consider that the human body contains more than 200 bones, it seems likely that students will need some strategies for remembering these—and many other—details!
+For example, the study of anatomy requires students to identify and understand each of the body’s organs, bones, etc. When you consider that the human body contains more than 200 bones, it seems likely that students will need some strategies for remembering these details!

 Why not take advantage of the Sherman library’s online visual tools for learning anatomy?

-Anatomy.tv offers a comprehensive online database of 3D anatomy images, movies and animations.
-And if you’re a tactile learner who understands by doing, we recommend Draw It to Know It, an interactive tool that guides students through neuroanatomy with drawing, quizzes and videos.
+Anatomy.tv offers a comprehensive online database of 3D anatomy images, movies, and animations.
+If you’re a tactile learner who understands by doing, we recommend Draw It to Know It, an interactive tool that guides students through neuroanatomy with drawing, quizzes, and videos.

 2. Thousands of Scientific Journals for Your Chiropractic Research Projects

 During the course of their chiropractic education, students complete projects that require access to cutting-edge, peer-edited research.
 The Sherman Library maintains subscriptions to nearly every major chiropractic periodical currently in publication, as well as a number of current resources related to the health sciences.